 Arborfield Studios’ managing director Bob Terry affirmed that work is”agreeing to reopen the website,” since the UK government recently approved a new mandate of security protocols in connection with film and tv productions, outlining principles about physical distancing, security training, and temperature tests.

 The Guardian notes that these new recommendations, compiled from the British Film Commission and the British Film Institute, will allow some movie and tv shoots to take their first steps back to manufacturing.
-It is going to be up to every production if, to resume filming, and to choose how; as of yet, Netflix hasn’t given any official word on its own location.
+It is going to be up to every production if, to resume filming, and to choose how; as of yet, Netflix hasn’t given any official word on its location.

-“This really is a green light which indicates the UK is available for business again for movie and luxury TV creation,” an industry source told the socket.
+“This is a green light which indicates the UK is available for business again for movie and luxury TV creation,” an industry source told the socket.
 “Many productions need to get ready to go in the following two months or else they will not get made this season since they rely on summertime weather and requirements.”